lettertea/React-Visual-Novel/README.md

 - `bgm`: Loops through an audio file.
 Uses the [react-sound](https://github.com/leoasis/react-sound) component.
 Requires a path to an audio file.
 - `choicesExist`: Accepts a boolean.
 If set to true, the choices from the Choices.js api will be presented to the user.
 - `logIndex`: Accepts a boolean.
 If set to true, the object's index will be logged into the console.
+- `jumpBecauseStoreTo`: The starting point of a jump if its value is equal to `receiveJumpBecauseStore` and the store value from the choice the user made.
+- `jumpTo`: The starting point of a jump if its value is equal to `receiveJump`.
+- `receiveJump`: The end point of a jump if its value is equal to `jumpTo`.
+- `receiveJumpBecauseStore`: The end point of a jump if its value is equal to `jumpBecauseStoreTo` and the store value from the choice the user made.
+- `routeBegins`: The end point of a jump immediately following making a choice.
+Must equal to the `jumpToBecauseChoice` property in Choices.js.
 - `sceneChange`: Accepts a boolean.
 If set to true, background and sprite will leave and enter with a fade time of 1700 and 2000 miliseconds respectively.
 Uses the [ReactCSSTransitionGroup](https://reactjs.org/docs/animation.html) component.
 Otherwise, fast animation will be used for usual sprite transitions.
 - `sound`: Plays an audio file once.
 Requires a path to an audio file.
 - `speaker`: Accepts a string and shows the name of the character in a bubble on top of textbox.
 Also wraps text in quotes as a side effect.